hoichi/be-good/README.md

 `beArrayOf` and `beDictOf` are similar to `beObjectOf`, but their parameters are a bit different.
 First, they take a single element decoder—meaning all the elements are supposed to be of the same type.
-Second, the fabric has some other options:
+Second, the factory has some other options:

 ```ts